dataforgoodfr/batch7_beges/README.md

 Fill the variables in the created `.env` file:
 - DATA_DIR: A path on your host where data will be written
-- APP_PORT: The port you want the app to be deployed (default is 5010)
+- APP_PORT_PROD: The port you want the app to be exposed in prod setup (default is 5010)
+- APP_PORT_DEV: The port you want the app to be exposed in dev setup (default is 5011)

 Build the docker image: